 In the spring of 2009, Princeton University’s provost, executive vice president, vice president for finance and treasurer, vice president for human resources, and members of their staffs came together as the Cost Savings Working Group (CSWG) to monitor the effects of the financial crisis, prepare for its impact on the University budget, and to review and pre-approve for the Priorities Committee and Board of Trustees the departmental and central budget reduction plans to meet the University’s $170 million budget savings goal.

-SUMAR identifies and facilitates projects that lower operating costs and enhance management practices to enable the release of resources toward teaching, research, and the student experience.
-To date, SUMAR has tracked over 75 projects with potential recurring annual savings of approximately $18.7 million.
-Many of these campus-wide initiatives were born from suggestions received from units across the University.
-SUMAR continues to solicit ideas from the University community and provides periodic updates on successful projects through this website and at AAMG presentations in order to encourage and support the entrepreneurial spirit that strengthens our institution.
+SUMAR began tracking central and departmental savings in 2010 with more than 50 initiatives and potential savings of more than $13 million annually.
+It continues to track legacy cost savings and evergreen initiatives (e.g., controlling healthcare and energy savings) and today counts more than 77 projects with potential recurring annual savings of approximately $51.3 million.
+SUMAR continues to solicit ideas from the University community and provides periodic updates on successful projects through this web page and at AAMG presentations in order to encourage and support the entrepreneurial spirit that strengthens our institution.

 Energy and Utility Savings

-Efforts continue toward the long term goal of decreasing the University’s utility budget by lowering consumption by approximately 1/3 of a 2008 baseline.
-An additional goal is the reduction of heating and cooling consumption on campus to meet Sustainability Plan objectives.
-Examples of progress toward the goal through FY16 include:
+Efforts continue toward the long-term goal of decreasing the University’s utility budget by implementing Energy Conservation Measures (ECMs) throughout campus.
+An additional goal was the reduction of heating and cooling consumption on campus to meet Sustainability Plan objectives.
+Examples of progress toward the goal include:

 - Integrated Occupancy Sensors for lighting into HVAC control in East Pyne/Chancellor Green, Schultz and other locations on campus.
 These sensors reduce air conditioning to offices unoccupied during the summer months